Geno2K/case-study-cyclistic/README.md

 > - Might be able to see if there are any correlations between membership and time of day the bikes are used.
 > - Similarly, can explore day of week and seasonality for insights.

-I imported the BigQuery dataset into Power BI tackled these one at a time.
-Along the way, I also created a couple additional columns via DAX to assist with sort order, as well as one column to represent each season as an Emoji for a future visualization.
+I imported the BigQuery dataset into Power BI to tackle these one at a time.
 I found the results illuminating!

 ## Share